mrsonne/hubit/examples/wall/README.md

 The wall materials, dimensions and other input can be found in wall input file `input.yml`.
 Note that the number of wall layers in the two segments differ, which illustrates that `hubit`' can handle non-rectangular data models.

 ## Model
-The wall model is defined in `model.yml` and define bindings between calculation components that provides cetain results.
+The wall model is defined in `model.yml` and define bindings between calculation components that provides certain results.
 The components are explained in greater detail later.
 With the model in place `hubit` allows users to query the results data structure.
 For example, to get the "total_cost" and "total_heat_loss" for the wall we would write

 ```python
 from hubit.model import HubitModel